FalkorDB/falkordb-dbaas/README.md

 14. kubectl_connect_prometheus.sh: Port forward into the prometheus gui.
 15. kubectl_connect_alertmanager.sh: Port forward into the alert manager gui.

-# Charts

-1. values.yaml: example values used for deploying FalkorDB on K8S using the bitnami/redis helm charts.

 # Tofu

 This folder contains OpenTofu templates to deploy FalkorDB.